canonical/pebble/docs/tutorial/getting-started.md

 ...
 ```

-As you can see from the log, our HTTP server has been started too, which can be verified by running `curl localhost:8080` in another terminal tab.
+As we can see from the log, our HTTP server has been started too, which can be verified by running `curl localhost:8080` in another terminal tab.

 ```{note}
 To exit the Pebble daemon, press Ctrl-C (which sends an "interrupt" signal to the process).